 where we choose the Lorentzian signature as $-++\dots +$.
 The Euclidean propagator converges for $p^{2}+m^{2}>0$.
 The $i\varepsilon$ provides on the one hand the proper treatment of time-ordered correlation functions, while it also renders the oscillatory integral over the Schwinger parameter $\mathfrak{t}_{L}$ finite due to the convergence factor $e^{-\ep\mathfrak{t}_{L}}$.

 In string theory, the worldsheet is typically considered in Euclidean signature.
-The analogue of the integral over $\mathfrak{t}_{E}$ in Eq. \eqref{eq:SchwingerProps} in string theory is the integral over the moduli space of Euclidean worldsheet geometries, more precisely the moduli space of Riemann surfaces $\mathcal{M}_{g,n}$.
+The analogue of the integral over $\mathfrak{t}_{E}$ in Eq. \eqref{eq:SchwingerProps} in string theory is the integral over the moduli space of Euclidean worldsheet geometries, typically the moduli space of Riemann surfaces $\mathcal{M}_{g,n}$.
 In a region of the moduli space $\mathcal{M}_{g,n}$ where the Riemann surface develops a long tube, this tube is parametrized by a ``proper time'' $\mathfrak{t}_E$.
 Such regions often lead to divergences of the amplitudes.
-For instance, the Veneziano amplitude is given by\footnote{We will use the calligraphic $\mA$ for closed string amplitudes and italic $A$ for others.}, \be A_{V}(s,t)=\int_{0}^{1}dx\,x^{-\alpha' s-2}(1-x)^{-\alpha't-2}, \ee this becomes manifest with the change of variables $x\longleftrightarrow e^{-\mathfrak{t}_{E}}$ near $x\rightarrow 0$.
+For instance for the Veneziano amplitude,\footnote{We will use the calligraphic $\mA$ for closed string amplitudes and italic $A$ for others.} \be A_{V}(s,t)=\int_{0}^{1}dx\,x^{-\alpha' s-2}(1-x)^{-\alpha't-2}, \ee this becomes manifest with the change of variables $x\longleftrightarrow e^{-\mathfrak{t}_{E}}$ near $x\rightarrow 0$.

 To make contact with the $i\ep$-prescription, it is thus natural to apply a Wick rotation to the Lorentzian signature of the worldsheet.
-Indeed within string field theory, the vertices are described by a worldsheet with Euclidean signature while the tubes which connect the vertices have Lorentzian signature \cite{Witten:2013pra} (see Fig. \ref{fig:worldsheet} for intuition).
-Thus the Schwinger parametrization becomes a combination of Eqs \eqref{eq:SchwingerProps} and \eqref{eq:SchwingerPropL}. \\ To make this idea explicit, we combine $\mathfrak{t}_E$ and $\mathfrak{t}_L$ to a complex parameter $\mathfrak{t}=\mathfrak{t}_E+i\mathfrak{t}_L$, and apply the Wick rotation from Euclidean to Lorentzian signature at $\mathfrak{t}_E=T_0\gg 0$.
+Indeed within string field theory, the vertices are described by a worldsheet with Euclidean signature while the tubes which connect the vertices have Lorentzian signature~\cite{Witten:2013pra, Sen:2024nfd} (see Fig. \ref{fig:worldsheet} for intuition).
+Thus the Schwinger parametrization becomes a combination of Eq. \eqref{eq:SchwingerProps} and Eq. \eqref{eq:SchwingerPropL}. \\ To make this idea explicit, we combine $\mathfrak{t}_E$ and $\mathfrak{t}_L$ to a complex parameter $\mathfrak{t}=\mathfrak{t}_E+i\mathfrak{t}_L$, and apply the Wick rotation from Euclidean to Lorentzian signature at $\mathfrak{t}_E=T_0\gg 0$.
 The integration can be understood as integrating the proper time over the contour depicted in Fig.~\ref{fig:pathintegralt}.
 On the $\mft$-plane, the Euclidean contour running along the real axis up to a large proper time $T_{0}$ where the integral may diverge because of the long tube of the degenerate worldsheet.
 The tube worldsheet is then Wick-rotated to Lorentzian signature, and the integration contour continues vertically along the imaginary Lorentzian time, $\mft=T_{0}+i\mft_{L}$.